-No healthcare service in the world – regardless of how well–funded or well–run – has been able to cope fully with the added pressure brought about in recent weeks by the coronavirus pandemic.
+No healthcare service in the world – regardless of how well funded or well run – has been able to cope fully with the added pressure brought about in recent months by the Covid-19 pandemic.
 In some countries where healthcare is particularly poor, it is the system itself which has contributed enormously to the spread of the virus.

-In the early days of the pandemic, several hospitals in Romania were forced to close after large numbers of medical staff – often forced to work without the correct personal protection equipment – were tested positive for coronavirus; more than 10 per cent of all those infected in the country are medical personnel.
+In the early days of the pandemic, several hospitals in Romania were forced to close after large numbers of medical staff – often forced to work without the correct personal protection equipment – were tested positive for coronavirus.
+At one stage, more than 10 per cent of all those infected in the country were medical personnel.

 In Suceava, in northeastern Romania, one hospital was closed temporarily in March after a staggering 34 doctors and 49 nurses working there were diagnosed with coronavirus.
-There have also been cases of coronavirus patients being forced to share wards with other, non-infected patients, spreading the virus further.
+There have also been numerous cases of coronavirus patients being forced to share wards with other, non-infected patients, spreading the virus further.

 On paper at least, Romania has one of Europe’s highest concentrations of intensive care beds: more than 21 for every 100,000 people.
 This compares well to Italy’s 12.5 and a paltry 6.6 in the UK.

 However, the reality in the country’s hospitals is somewhat different.

 For many in Romania, the fire brought back awful memories of a fire that engulfed a Bucharest nightclub, Colectiv, killed 26 people.
 A further 38 died in hospital over the course of the next five months.
 It has been claimed that at least 13 of those who died in hospital did so not from the wounds they received in the nightclub fire, but from bacterial infections contracted while in intensive care.
 Others died for want of proper intensive care, despite the country’s authorities at the time repeatedly stating that they had all they needed to care for the injured.